 - IP filters

-Step 6: Be Mindful of Different Definition
+Step 6: Be mindful of different definitions

 Google Analytics is an analytics platform, and Dynamic Yield is a personalization platform that serves campaigns and run A/B tests.
 As a result, there are several conceptual differences that might lead to differences in how metrics are presented.